Manchester clears glass-strewn streets after shops ransacked

 One man was arrested on suspicion of arson on Wednesday afternoon after a Miss Selfridges clothes store was set alight on Tuesday night.

-Manchester, in the northwest of England, is a multicultural hub where wealthy neighbourhoods sit alongside pockets of deprivation.
-Unemployment in the parliamentary constituency of Manchester Central is almost double the national average.

-Standing beside looted stores in St. Ann's Square, Labour councillor Pat Karney, told Reuters: "The people of Manchester are disgusted by this.
+Standing beside looted stores in St. Ann's Square, Labour councilor Pat Karney, told Reuters: "The people of Manchester are disgusted by this.

 "There have been hundreds of properties damaged and this is going to cost tens of millions of pounds to sort out.
 There is going to be a doubling of police numbers on the streets tonight."